 Google Android Glossary - Common Android terms defined in a glossary site with visual diagrams to help reinforce concepts.

 Common tasks is a useful list from Google of typical things you can do in your app with links to explanations on how to do them.

 The following tutorials attempt to explain aspects of Android development step-by-step:

-CodeLearn Android Tutorial - Interesting interactive tutorial for learning Android step-by-step.
-Definitely worth a look as you build a twitter client step-by-step.
+Google Codelabs for Android Tutorial - Interesting interactive tutorial for learning Android step-by-step.

 Android UI Tutorial: Layouts and Animations - a quick live coding of Android UI creations and shows how to use the different layouts, Views (TextView, ListView, ImageView, GridView, RecyclerView) and Motions (Property Animation, drawable Animation) by live coding.